avivz450/A-GBusinessesPromotions/README.md

 - SCM: Git and GitHub
 - Testing: Pytest
 - Virtualization: Vagrant and VirtualBox
+- AWS ec2 instance: host our website on the cloud
+- AWS route 53: adding our DOMAIN to the instance path

 ## Dependencies
 The dependencies that must be installed for this software to work are: